 Due to the high efficiency of the boilers pluming will occur.
-Vertical termination is recommended, terminated above the roof line, and terminal positions which could cause problems should be avoided.
-Horizontal room sealed terminations greater than 70kW but less than 333kW must be risk assessed in accordance with Appendix 9, IGEM/UP/10.
-Over 333kW the termination must be vertical.
+Vertical termination is recommended and terminal positions which could cause problems should be avoided.
 Particular care should be taken in the case of large output boiler installations, and complying with the requirements of the Clean Air Act.